mymaildapo/laravel_user_register/readme.md

 </p>

 ## How to Run

-How to Run
+#import lsappnew.sql located in root folder to postgress database.
+or
-import lsappnew.sql located in root folder to postgress database. or using tools like pgadmin4 create a new postgres database create .env in the root folder (check and use .env.example) npm install composer install
+# using tools like pgadmin4 create a new postgres database
+# create .env in the root folder (check and use .env.example)
+# npm install
+# composer install
 ## link the image folder
 php artisan storage:link

 ## send data to the database, run command
-php artisan migrate
+# php artisan migrate
-php artisan db:seed
+# php artisan db:seed

-php artisan serve
+## php artisan serve
 go to http://127.0.0.1:8000